THAI FOREST TRADITION

 The Thai Forest Tradition way of life was exemplified by Ajaan Mun himself as well as many of his direct disciples.
 They were intent on renunciation and solitude, hiking through forests and mountains in search of secluded places for practicing meditation.
 Their lives were lived entirely out of doors at the mercy of the elements.
 Their daily lives were full of forests and mountains, rivers and streams, caves, overhanging cliffs, and wild creatures large and small.
 They moved from place to place in remote wildness where the population was sparse and village communities were far apart.
 Since their livelihood depended on the alms food they collected from those small settlements, they never knew where their next meal would come from or whether they would get any food at all.

 Dwelling in the forest, with its difficult situations and dangerous surroundings, provided an excellent arena for fostering patient endurance and overcoming fear.
 The forest, with its simplicity, quietude, and natural beauty, provided a pleasant environment suitable for developing concentration and cultivating wisdom.
-The Buddha himself was born in the forest and enlightened in the forest; he taught in the forest and passed away in the forest.
-The Buddha frequently dwelt in forests, both during his spiritual quest and after his enlightenment.
-The Buddha’s journey to liberation epitomized the ideal of the Forest Tradition way of life, being a constant source of encouragement for his disciples to seek out the seclusion of forest dwellings as the ideal places to strive along the path to Nibbana, the supreme happiness that the Buddha had promised.
+The Buddha himself was born and enlightened in the forest; he taught in the forest and passed away in the forest.
+The Buddha frequently dwelt in forests during his spiritual quest and after enlightenment; his journey to liberation epitomized the ideal of the Forest Tradition way of life.
+The Buddha's exemplary life is a constant source of encouragement for his disciples to seek out the seclusion of forest dwellings as the ideal way to strive along the path to Nibbana, the supreme happiness that he had promised.